timche/steam-chat/README.md

 ## Why?

 The Steam application on macOS has rendering issues in Steam Friends for me and is general pain in the ass to use.

+## Disclaimer

+Steam Chat is a third-party app and not affiliated with Steam or Valve Corporation.